econnet/econ/do.rst

 Product ownership shares of people (top nodes) are calculated via the **product lattices** traversing the inner nodes.
-This calculation is done for every product version, as contributions changes between product versions.
+This calculation is done for every product version, as contributions change between product versions.

 The profit distribution is done differently for every product version sold.

 The work share is no single paper or data point, but